Whey Protein vs. Casein (Which is Best for You?)

 This rapid absorption makes whey protein ideal for post-workout recovery when your muscles crave nutrients.

-On the other hand, casein protein is digested more slowly, releasing a steady stream of amino acids over several hours.
+Conversely, casein protein is digested more slowly, releasing a steady stream of amino acids over several hours.

 So whether you choose whey or casein protein, both can support your muscle-building goals uniquely.